Upcoming events in Union County!

 Read, study, make new friends, or get creative at one of over 19 FREE Public Libraries in Union County!

 Our local libraries are still the wonderful treasure troves of resources of the past, but when was the last time you visited?
-While they still offer a fantastic selection of books that you can borrow for school or to enjoy reading at home, there’s so much more to discover!
+While they still offer a fantastic selection of books, there’s so much more to discover!

 The list of recreational activities for all age groups includes movie nights, game nights, storytimes – even sing-alongs!
 Visit your local library today to learn more.